microsoft/SLG-Business-Applications/README.md

 # US State & Local Government Business Applications Repository
 Welcome to US State & Local Government (SLG) open-source repository!
 Here, you'll find a collection of Power Platform and Dynamics 365 resources, curated for the State & Local Government community.
 Our mission is to provide you with the tools and knowledge essential to ignite and navigate your journey within the Power Platform and Dynamics 365 landscape.

+## Demos
+Visit [the demos page](./demos/) a comprehensive list of available demonstrations and their associated assets.
+These demos are intended to showcase specific platform features and functions applied to the needs of State & Local Government.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us